 Porcelain is Not the Best Clay for Beginners Because….

-- It is tricky to throw, it become soft quickly and collapses easily.
+- It is tricky to throw, it becomes soft quickly and collapses easily.

 - Even with added grog, it can be temperamental and difficult to control.